 “Fill Pipe Testing” refers to the procedures set forth in “Specifications for Fill Pipes and Openings of 2015 and Subsequent Model Motor Vehicle Fuel Tanks,” as of October 1, 2019 (last amended May 31, 2019), incorporated by reference herein.

+“Fuel-Fired Heater” means a fuel-burning device that creates heat for the purpose of warming the passenger compartment of a vehicle but does not contribute to the propulsion of the vehicle.

+“Hybrid Electric Vehicle” or “HEV” means a motor vehicle which draws propulsion energy from onboard sources of stored energy that are both an internal combustion engine or heat engine using consumable fuel, and a rechargeable energy storage system such as a battery, capacitor, hydraulic accumulator, or flywheel.
+This includes plug-in hybrid electric vehicles.

 * * * * *